Selsdon: History

-After concerns were raised about the rapid development of the village a committee was formed to ensure that an area of 200 acre would be set aside and saved for a nature reserve and bird sanctuary.
+After concerns were raised about the rapid development of the village, a committee was formed to ensure that an area of 200 acre would be set aside and saved for a nature reserve and bird sanctuary.
+This took over 10 years of public fundraising and became was one of the earliest parts of London's green belt.
 This opened to the public in 1936 and was given to the National Trust after Coulsdon and Purley Urban District Council and the Corporation of Croydon agreed to manage it jointly.
-Selsdon Wood now consists of five large meadows surrounded by extensive woodland and ancient hedges and it retains the character of a historical woodland.
-In the second meadow of the Selsdon Wood area there is a bomb crater, and another in Selsdon recreation ground just inside the woods which are closed off.
-Much wildlife may be found in the wooded areas of Selsdon such as deer, and more recently parakeets.
+Selsdon Wood now consists of five large meadows surrounded by extensive woodland and ancient hedges, and it retains the character of a historical woodland.
+Much wildlife may be found in the wooded areas of Selsdon; such as deer, and more recently parakeets.
+In a similar way, Selsdon's second largest public woodland, Littleheath Woods was also saved by public subscription.
+Through Selsdon nature Reserve and Littleheath Woods runs the Vanguard Way and the London Loop which are well marked walking trails.

 The old Estate mansion had been converted into the Selsdon Park Hotel in 1925.
+The accompanying golf course was designed by John Henry Taylor.
+There was also a 25m lido.
 In 1970 it was the venue of a Conservative Shadow Cabinet meeting to settle the party's manifesto for the impending general election.
 Labour Party leader Harold Wilson coined the phrase Selsdon Man to describe the free market approach which was agreed, and the Selsdon Group was later formed within the Conservative Party to campaign for its retention.

+The Selsdon Resident Association is one of the longest running associations in the UK, formed in 1926.
+It organises and fundraises for an annual highstreet 'cross street' Christmas light display.
+'The Selsdon Gazette' also organised by the association is a monthly free publication of local news and stories, publishing since 1946.

+A resident of Selsdon was Kirsty MacColl who grew up in Selsdon and attended local schools.
+Premiership footballer Wilfried Zaha was a pupil at Selsdon High school (Quest Academy), the same school where former England football team manager Roy Hodgson taught PE and English in 1975.
+Supermodel Kate Moss lived on the borders of Selsdon during her childhood (from 1974 to circa 1988).
+There have also been several famous alumni of Croydon High School which is based in Selsdon.